Why Schools Need to Change

 While students are normally tested directly on school curricula, and there’s value in doing so, “far greater value comes when they have an opportunity to take that knowledge and those skills and apply them within a whole different set of contexts,” Calkins said.
 “That’s one of the primary values of this kind of approach.”

-Following an example from San Diego County Office of Education, the article concludes with advice from Andy for school communities to start small and build from there.
+Following an example from San Diego County Office of Education, the article concludes with advice from Andy for school communities to start small and build partnerships and opportunities over time.

 READ (OR LISTEN TO) THE ARTICLE